Hello there! Thanks for stopping by.

 I now want to share my vegan story with you, so you understand how I came to this lifestyle and what drives me forward.

-One afternoon in 2012, I found myself captivated while casually watching a tv show about the benefits of a ‘vegan’ diet.
-Kathy Freston was a guest, her glow, and zest for life was undeniable!
+One afternoon in 2012, I found myself captivated while casually watching a tv show about the benefits of a vegan diet.
+Kathy Freston was a guest, her glow, and zest for life was undeniable.
 The following day I read her book “The Veganist” and decided I would try a vegan diet for the next 30 days.
-No animal products, and try not to eat too many potato chips, was the plan..
-I just wanted to shed a few pounds and have more energy.
-I knew that by default I would not be eating tubs of ice cream, pepperoni and cheese pizzas, etc. I had no idea this would become the beginning of a complete overhaul of my diet and life!
+No animal products I told myself, and try not to eat too many potato chips, was the plan..
+At the time I had a busy toddler running around, also a 2 month old, all I wanted was to shed a few pounds and have more energy.
+I knew that by default I would not be eating tubs of ice cream, pepperoni and cheese pizzas, etc (as I had been doing).
+I had no idea this would become the beginning of a complete overhaul of my diet and life.

-I spent a great deal of time researching the human body, nutrition, disease prevention, diets of of other cultures and civilizations, etc. I took the Plant Based Nutrition Course offered through eCornell and the T.Colin Campbell Foundation.
+I then spent a great deal of time researching the human body, nutrition, disease prevention, diets of other cultures and civilizations, etc. I completed the Plant Based Nutrition Course offered through eCornell and the T.Colin Campbell Foundation.
 I learned a great deal from the books written by Dr. Michael Greger, Dr. Caldwell Esselstyn, Dr. Neal Barnard, T. Colin Campbell, and Dr. John McDougall.

 Our third child was my first fully vegan pregnancy.
 It was by far my healthiest, and most manageable in terms of symptoms.
-I gained weight gradually, my blood work always came back normal, I had no complications, I had no swelling or leg cramping (painful/uncomfortable symptoms which I experienced with my first two), and my labour and birth was wonderful!
-To this day I have had a plentiful milk supply, all powered by plants.
+I gained weight gradually, my blood work always came back normal, I had no complications, I had no swelling or leg cramping (painful/uncomfortable symptoms which I experienced with my first two), and my home birth was wonderful!
+I always had a plentiful milk supply, all powered by plants.

 Being vegan is A JOY, and certainly not a sacrifice.
 I love having control of my mental and physical self, through the foods I choose to eat.
-No more numbing my feelings with food, no more addictions, no more guilt.
-Four years and counting.. this vegan story of mine does not have an ending, it is ongoing!
+No more numbing my feelings with food, no more guilt.
+Six years and counting.

 I am grateful that you have taken the time to read this, THANK YOU!